michaellay2022/Python-Fundamentals/README.md

 # Python-Fundamentals

-## Notes about python fundamentals that I learned from our class.
+## Notes on python fundamentals that I learned from our class.
 This fundamental includes syntax, data types, numbers, list, strings, and tuples.